stfbk/mig-t/doc/language.md

 ## Preconditions

-Preconditions are used in an operation of an active test to check something in the intercepted message before the execution of the message operations.
-If the checks in the preconditions are evaluated to false, the test is considered unsupported, not failed.
-Basically preconditions are a list of checks.
+Preconditions are used in an operation of an active test to check something in the intercepted message before the execution of the rest of the operation.
+If the preconditions are evaluated to false, the test is considered unsupported, not failed.
+The preconditions are basically a list of checks.
 To use a precondition just write

 ```json
 "preconditions" : []
 ```

-filling the list wit the checks or regex you need.
+filling the list wit the checks you need.
-Over the list of check or regex a AND operation is made, so all of the checks (or regex) in the list has to be successful to continue the test.
+> Note: Over the list of check or regex a AND operation is made, so all of the checks (or regex) in the list has to be successful to continue the test.

 ## Save

 A message or a string can be saved with this tag.
-It can be used both in an operation, to save a message, and in a _Message Operation_ to save the value of a found parameter.
+It can be used both in an operation, to save a message, in a _Message Operation_ to save the value of a found parameter and also inside Edit operations.

 - `Save` associated with the name of the variable

 There are two ways of using the value of a variable, depending of its type:

 - Using a message-type variable: it can be used in an operation with the tag `action` set to intercept there is the possibility of use `replace request` (or `replace response`) with the name of the variable.
 This way the intercepted message's request (or response) is replaced with the specified variable value.
 Note that when a message is replaced, all the message operations in that operation will be ignored.
-- Using a string-type variable: can be used in Message Operations, where you have to add or edit a parameter's value, writing `use` and the name of the variable
+- Using a string-type variable: can be used in Message Operations or Edit Operations, where you have to add or edit a parameter's value, writing `use` and the name of the variable
   <br>When saving and using variables, take care to assign a variable before its use

 Note that when saving a variable, if the value is empty (no match or no parameter found), the MessageOperation (edit, add, ..) where the variable is used will not be executed, the execution will continue without errors.